ajrcarey/pdfium-render/README.md

 * `thread_safe`: wraps access to Pdfium behind a mutex to ensure thread-safe access to Pdfium.
   See the "Multithreading" section above.

-Release 0.8.24 introduced new features to explicitly control the version of the Pdfium API used by `pdfium-render`.
+Release 0.8.24 introduced new features to explicitly control the version of the Pdfium API used by `pdfium-render`:

 * `pdfium_future`: binds `PdfiumLibraryBindings` to the latest published Pdfium API at <https://pdfium.googlesource.com/pdfium/+/refs/heads/main/public>, irrespective of whether those changes have been built into a release at <https://github.com/bblanchon/pdfium-binaries/releases>.
 Useful for testing unreleased changes.
 * `pdfium_latest`: binds `PdfiumLibraryBindings` to the latest released build of Pdfium at <https://github.com/bblanchon/pdfium-binaries/releases> supported by `pdfium-render`.
 This is currently `pdfium_6666`.